-Delivery management is the function of applying processes to ensure goods are effectively and efficiently transferred from one location to the next.
-Sometimes called dispatch or fleet management, it answers the question, “How do we get this item from point A to point B?”.
-As consumer expectations continue to rise, this function has never been in greater demand.
-In this article we will discuss who is typically in charge of delivery management within an organization and how they can leverage software to do that job more effectively.
+Delivery management is the application of processes that ensure the effective and efficient transfer of goods from one location to the next.
+Sometimes called dispatch or fleet management, it answers the question, “How do we get this item from point A to point B?”

-Note: “Delivery management” is also often used to refer to a general project management function that focuses on completing projects and controlling other business processes.
+Note: “Delivery management” can also refer to a general project management function that focuses on completing projects and controlling other business processes.
 This article focuses on the version that relates exclusively to delivery as it relates to the movement of goods.

 Who is in charge of delivery management?

 The person in charge of deliveries is usually called a delivery, logistics, or dispatch manager.
 In smaller companies, they are often the middle point of contact between warehouses and couriers.
 In more robust operations where orders are programmatically processed, delivery managers tend to focus on problem spots like delayed orders.

 Now let’s take a look at five key reasons delivery management matters.